cebes/cebes-server/docs/sources/installation.md

     The script will ask for the address of the database, the admin username of the database, and create the users and databases needed by Cebes server.

+    !!! attention
-    > **NOTE    **: Remember to change the default usernames and passwords in this script to something more secured.
+        Remember to change the default usernames and passwords in this script to something more secured.

 2. Download the latest version of `cebes-http-server`: